 g Years 2006 through 2015 with total returns averaged.

 h Years 1996 through 2015 with total returns averaged.

 i S&P 500 on a total return basis for comparable ABP lists’ time periods.

 S&P total return with gross dividends reinvested is from Bloomberg LLC.

-An investor would incur commissions (and interest charges if transacted in a margin account) to transact these recommendations.
+Annual results are before commissions or fees.
 The results presented should not and cannot be viewed as an indicator of future performance.
 Individual results will vary and transaction costs related to investing in these stocks will affect overall performance.
 There is no assurance that the list will achieve the results expected and investors may incur profits or losses.
 The performance returns in 1999 were extraordinary and it is unlikely that these unrealistically high returns will be repeated.
 The S&P is an unmanaged index of 500 widely held stocks that is generally considered representative of the U.S. stock market.
 A complete list of all Analysts’ Best Picks® since 1996 is available upon request.